raahulcodez/anomaly-detection-cred-card/README.md

 # **DETECTING ANOMALIES IN FINANCIAL TRANSACTIONS:**

-This project aims to detect anomalies in financial transactions using machine learning algorithms.
+This project aims to optimize and fortify each phase of fraud detection, significantly improving efficiency and accuracy.
+It aims to proactively prevent fraudulent transactions with a reduced utilization of resources.

 ## **Goal**